Table of Contents

 Study Hub in Finland

-If you would like your family to join you in Finland, it is your responsibility to ensure that your family meets the possible visa and entry requirements.
+If you would like your family to join you in Finland, it is your responsibility to ensure that your family meets the possible entry requirements.

 Our Study Hub is located in Helsinki, Finland.
 Pathway students will enjoy modern campus facilities in Myllypuro, on the campus of Metropolia University of Applied Sciences.